RobertLindberg/Numerical-approximation-of-the-natural-logarithm/README.md

-#Numerical approximation of the natural logarithm
+# Numerical approximation of the natural logarithm
-In this project I created an iterative function that approximates the natural logarithm and computed the errorterms.
+In this project I've done a numerical approximation of the natural logarithm through iterated functions and calculated the error terms.